lukejacksonn/hyperapp-wiki/What-is-the-JSX-pragma-or--**-@jsx-*-?.md

-The JSX pragma is a regular comment in your code that looks like this:
+The JSX pragma is a comment in your code that looks like this:

 ```jsx
 /** @jsx h */